We Need You, Not Your Money!!

 Volunteer contribution is a vital component to the success of our club.
-As indicated in your registration, volunteer fees are mandatory for all members and will be reimbursed at the end of the season for all that fulfill their volunteer hour’s required.
+As indicated in your registration, volunteer fees are mandatory for all members and will not be processed at the end of the season for all that fulfill their volunteer hour's required.

 How do I go about paying my volunteer fee?

 When registering for a program, fill in the volunteer form and follow the instructions on the registration page.

 What fee do I have to pay?

 Fees and the number of hours allocated are based on the number of family members participating in programs as well as the type of program.
 Hours and fees are as follows:

 - Single Child = 7 hours required or fee of $150